 While this list is not comprehensive, it is obvious that auto, trucking, and pedestrian accidents can cause serious, life-altering injuries.
 Even slip and fall accidents caused by a property owner’s negligence can cause painful injuries.
 When you are injured due to someone else’s negligence, you need to talk with an experienced Fayette County personal injury lawyer to find out about your rights.

 People who are injured from someone else’s actions have a right to hold the negligent person liable for the injuries, damages, and losses they suffered.
 After suffering any of the above-listed injuries, you will incur costs for your medical tests, surgery, physical therapy, and ongoing medical treatment.
 Additionally, you may lose income for the time you couldn’t work due to your injury.
 Because another person’s reckless actions caused your injuries, you should not be responsible for all of your accident-related expenses.
 Instead, you need to turn to a skilled accident attorney in Fayette County for help obtaining a just financial recovery as a way to seek justice for the wrongs you suffered.

-To find out how to hold the negligent driver accountable for your injuries, or to find out more about filing a personal injury claim in Fayette County, call the Law Offices of Shane Smith for a confidential, complimentary case consultation.
+To find out how to hold the negligent driver accountable for your injuries, or to find out more about filing a personal injury claim in Fayette County, call Shane Smith Law for a confidential, complimentary case consultation.
 You can reach an experienced Georgia injury lawyer at 770-HURT-999 today to find out more.